ignoxx/godot-go-protobuf-ws/README.md

-# Godot-Go Multiplayer Project Starter Kit
+# Godot-Go Multiplayer Project Template

 Jumpstart your multiplayer project with our Godot-Go Protobuf-Websocket template.
 This template is designed to provide a solid foundation for your multiplayer game development, leveraging the power of Godot, Go, Protobuf, and Websockets.